StilgarISCA/ClassicArcadeProjects/privacy.md

 ---
 # Classic Arcade Projects Privacy Policy

-When you interact with classicarcadeprojects.com (or any other internet service for that matter), you and your browsing deivce engages in an information exchange with the website, the server(s) it's hosted on and other scripts and servers which relay content.
+When you interact with classicarcadeprojects.com (or any other internet service for that matter), you and your browsing deivce engage in an information exchange with the website, the server(s) it's hosted on and other scripts and servers which relay content.
 This page is to help you understand what this means for you when you visit classicarcadeprojects.com.

 ## What we collect
 We make use of Google Analytics to collect information about your browser and device interacting with our site.
 This data includes visit metrics including, but not limited to: your entry and exit points to the site, the length of your visit, the number of visits, your path through the site and technolgies supported by your web browser.